Classification of LCD and self-dual codes over a finite non-unital local ring: LCD codes over the ring

 \begin{definition}[Free code] An $E_p$-linear code $C$ is called free if it can be expressed as a finite direct sum of $E_p$ ($E_p$ as a left $E_p$-module), i.e., $C=E_p\oplus E_p\oplus \cdots \oplus E_p$ where $E_p=\langle x_i\rangle_{E_p}$ for some $x_i \in E_p.$ \end{definition}

 Following \cite{Alah22}, we observe that an $E_p$-linear code $C$ is free if and only if $Res(C)$ and $Tor(C)$ are equal, or equivalently, $m_2=0$.
-The next few results for linear codes over $E_p$ are simple extensions of some results on linear codes over $E_2$ from \cite{Shi21}.
-For their proofs, which are not given here, we can simply replace binary codes with codes over $\mathbb{F}_p$ and binary matrices with matrices over $\mathbb{F}_p$.
+The following few results for linear codes over $E_p$ are simple extensions of some results on linear codes over $E_2$ from \cite{Shi21}.
+We skip their proofs as it simply replaces binary codes with codes over $\mathbb{F}_p$ and binary matrices with matrices over $\mathbb{F}_p$.

 \begin{remark}

 There exists no non-zero right LCD code over $E_p$. \end{remark}

 Therefore, we consider the left LCD codes as LCD codes in our further investigations.